PentaHelix/pentahelix.github.io/_posts/2015-09-29-[chrawl]-Devlog-19:-A-new-reality.md

 ![Bad Method](http://i.imgur.com/XLOZtqS.png)

 So for chrawl2 I wanted to go for something more "lightweight" and simple.
-For this nwe approch I am generating a list of rooms and paths connecting them and then creating custom meshes to build the walls of them.
+For this new approch I am generating a list of rooms and paths connecting them and then creating custom meshes to build the walls of them, creating only 1 Quad per wall.

 ![Good Method](http://i.imgur.com/dEYBxK4.png)